buddypress/BP-REST/README.md

 This plugin provides an easy to use REST API Endpoints for BuddyPress, available via HTTP.
 Grab your site's data in simple JSON format, including users, groups, xprofile and more.
 Retrieving or updating data is as simple as sending a HTTP request.

-There's no fixed timeline for integration into BuddyPress core at this time, the BP REST API will be available as a feature plugin!